alvarobacelar/ansible-tomcat-deployment/README.md

 Role Name
 =========

-Deploy de aplicação tomcat 8.0.35
+Ansible Deployment Tomcat

-Descrição
+Description
 ------------

-Role de deploy em aplicação tomcat.
+Role to deploy application with tomcat.

-Dependências
+Dependency
 ------------

-É acionado pelo playbook com as variáveis necessárias
+It is triggered by playbook with variable required

 Author Information
 ------------------

 Alvaro Bacelar
-alvaro@infoway-pi.com.br
+alvaro@alvarobacelar.com